AI agent permissions at the tool boundary

 Frequently asked questions

-Why can't I just use RBAC for my AI agents?
+Why does RBAC fail for AI agents?

-What's the difference between permissions and guardrails?
+What is the difference between permissions and guardrails?

 How granular can these get?